The Unseen Influence of Nonprofit Events: Beyond Fundraising Galas

 Dear Friends and Colleagues,

-Collaborating with an industry leader, who understands the importance of positioning your organization in the philanthropic marketplace, can have a tremendous impact on fundraising efforts.
-Your team is excited and ready to spring into action.
-Before you leap, corporate honorees will need to balance your organization’s needs with the corporation’s social responsibility agenda.
+Collaborating with an industry leader who recognizes the importance of strategically positioning your organization in the philanthropic marketplace can greatly impact your fundraising success.
+As your team prepares to take action, remember that corporate honorees must carefully align your organization’s needs with their broader social responsibility objectives.

 Today, I am pleased to share some insights to consider when Collaborating with Honorees on your signature fundraising event.